-The current towns as Chinchero, Ollantaytambo and others, are located over ancient pre-Hispanic towns.
-Chinchero was right over the path that led to Machu Picchu during Inca time and was an important urban center that can be observed now around its church and square.
+The current towns of Chinchero, as well as Ollantaytambo and other places, are built on ancient pre-Hispanic settlements.
+Chinchero was on the direct road that in Inca times led straight to Machu Picchu and was an important urban center that can still be seen today around its church and plaza.

-Chinchero was an important urban center which center was where now the church is, around it wonderful walls of polyhedrons as retaining walls are shown shaping the terraces, also you can see big rooms with windows, niches, doorways.
+Chinchero was an important urban center whose main center was located where today is the church, in its surroundings are exhibited formidable walls of polyhedrons assembled forming retaining walls shaping the platforms, we can also see large rooms with windows, niches, doors and entrances.

-The current main square where the Sundays fairs take place, finishes with an Inca wall on the eastern side which has 12 niches each of them with 2m tall and 1.5m wide.
-This wall is also an ornament and retaining wall for another square working as atrium in front of the church.
+The current main square, where the Sunday fairs are held, ends with an Inca wall on the eastern side, which has 12 niches, each 2m high and 1.50m wide.
+This wall in turn serves as a wall and containment to another square that serves as an atrium in front of the church.

-The remains of three shrines are found which are called Titiqaqa, Pumaqaqa, Chincana; that are enormous outcrops of limestone carefully carved by ancient Peruvians, shaped as steps, stairways.
-There is a group of terraces built according the geographic shape.
+Also in the area we find the remains of three shrines called Titiqaqa, Pumaqaqa, Chincana; which are huge limestone rock outcrops carefully carved by the ancient Peruvians, in the form of seats, staircases, cupboards and channels.
+There are a group of terraces built according to the conformation of the terrain.

 Hours: from 7:00 a.m. to 6:00 p.m.

 Business Address: Jr. Retiroº 409 Of.
 001 2° Floor - Cusco, Cusco, PE | Cel:. +51 984709080 | Tel:. +51-84263646 | Email: firstname.lastname@example.org CUSCOPERU.COM E-COMMERCE E.I.R.L | RUC No. 20491103753 |Business hours are 09.00 a.m. to 19.00 p.m.
 Monday to Friday CuscoPerú.Com Rated 4.8 / 4.8 based on 5 reviews. | Review Me